jacoogamer/project-management/README.md

 - Navigate between dates to plan ahead or review past work
 - Use the view to identify what needs to be done today

+### 📅 Calendar View - Monthly Task Planning

+**Purpose**: Visual monthly calendar interface for comprehensive task planning and workload management.

+**Key Features**:
+- **Monthly Overview**: Visual calendar showing all days with task indicators
+- **Task Count Indicators**: Color-coded numbers showing task workload intensity
+- **Day Details**: Click on any day to see detailed task lists with project and assignee information
+- **Starting vs Due Tasks**: Separate display of tasks starting and due on each day
+- **ISO Week Numbers**: Week numbers displayed for better planning and coordination
+- **Project & Assignee Filtering**: Filter tasks by specific projects and assignees
+- **Monday Start**: Calendar starts on Monday for better work week planning
+- **Month Navigation**: Navigate between months with previous/next buttons
+- **Today Highlighting**: Current day is highlighted for easy identification

+**Best Practices**:
+- Use for monthly planning and capacity management
+- Monitor task density with color-coded indicators
+- Use day expansion to review detailed task lists
+- Filter by projects to focus on specific initiatives
+- Use assignee filters to check individual workloads
+- Navigate between months to plan ahead or review past work
+- Use ISO week numbers for better team coordination

 ### General Workflow Tips

 **Project Organization**: